Kometa-Team/Kometa/docs/config/plex.md

 ...
 ```

-The `plex` instance at the bottom is the "global" plex server.  unless otherwise specified, any connection to plex is assumed to to using that plex server.
+The `plex` instance at the bottom is the "global" plex server.
+Unless otherwise specified, any connection to plex is assumed to be using that plex server.
 The first "Movies" library entry is on the global `plex` server.

 The "Movies_on_Second_Plex" library is found on the second plex server.
 Note that this library has its own plex section that lists the attributes that differ from the global plex instance, namely the `URL`, `token` and `timeout`.
 The library on the second server is also called "Movies", but since you can't have two keys (in this scenario, libraries) with the same name, it is named Movies_on_Second_Plex in the config.yml, and the `library_name:` attribute contains the name of the library on the actual plex server.